Global Disability Inclusion: From Commitment to Action

 Fundamental Lessons

-The study draws on feedback and case studies from respondents to highlight some fundamental lessons for organisations looking to develop their own global disability inclusion strategy and to provide a practical roadmap to others starting out:
+The study draws on feedback and case studies from respondents to highlight some fundamental lessons for organizations looking to develop their own global disability inclusion strategy and to provide a practical roadmap to others starting out:

 - Don't underestimate the complexity of a global disability inclusion strategy and how long it might take.
 Focus on intentions, rather than perfection.